joomengine/jcb-documentation/english/Automatic-import-of-custom-code-during-compilation-in-JCB.md

 > **Tip:**
 > If you later modify your code, re-add the diamond brackets `<>` to indicate that JCB should update the stored version.

-For a side-by-side comparison of manual snippet injection and hash automation, see the [JCB!
-Custom Codes Overview](./JCB-Custom-Codes.md).
+For a side-by-side comparison of manual snippet injection and hash automation, see the [JCB Custom Codes Overview](./JCB-Custom-Codes.md).

 ---